 Nimrud is an ancient Assyrian city located 30 kilometers (20 mi) south of the city of Mosul, in the Nineveh plains in Upper Mesopotamia.
 It was a major Assyrian city between about 1350 BC and 610 BC.
 The city is located in strategic position north of the point that the river Tigris meets its tributary, the Great Zab.
 In the mid 19th century, biblical archaeologists proposed the Biblical name of Kalhu (Calah), based on a description in Genesis 10.

 The city gained fame when king Ashurnasirpal II (883–859 BC) of the Neo-Assyrian Empire (911–605 BC) made it his capital at the expense of Assur.
 He built a large palace and temples in the city, which fell into disrepair during the Bronze Age Collapse of the mid-11th to mid-10th centuries BC.

-Archaeological excavations at the site began in 1845, and many important artefacts were discovered, with most being moved to museums in Iraq and abroad.
-Historic artefacts from Nimrud can now be found in over 76 museums worldwide, including 36 in the United States and 13 in the United Kingdom.
-In 2015, the terrorist organisation the Islāmic State of Iraq and the Levant (ISIL) destroyed much of the site and the excavated remains of the city because of its Assyrian history.
+Archaeological excavations at the site began in 1845, and many vital artifacts were discovered, with most being moved to museums in Iraq and abroad.
+Historical artifacts from Nimrud can now be found in over 76 museums worldwide, including 36 in the United States and 13 in the United Kingdom.
+In 2015, the terrorist organization, the Islāmic State of Iraq and the Levant (ISIL) destroyed much of the site.
+The excavated remains were damaged because of its Assyrian history.